 Skip to content

-Infrared Heating vs Air Source Heat Pumps
+Infrared Heating vs Heat Pumps

-Air source heat pumps
+How air source heat pumps work

-Performance and efficiency
+Performance and efficiency in real-world use

 Infrared heating performance is unaffected by outdoor air temperature.
-Because it heats people and surfaces directly, it can be particularly effective in rooms used intermittently or where zoned control is required.
+Because it heats people and surfaces directly, it can be particularly effective in rooms used intermittently or where precise zoned control is required.

-Quick comparison
+Side-by-side comparison

-Criteria Infrared heating Air source heat pump
+Aspect Infrared heating Air source heat pumps

 Heat delivery Radiant heat to people and surfaces Warm air via water-based emitters

-Maintenance Minimal Periodic servicing recommended
+Maintenance Very low Periodic servicing recommended

 Real-world usage scenarios